-In rows 67 to 92, items related to the IRB portfolios are to be reported.
-It should be noted that if any accounting provisions cannot be identified separately between SA and IRB portfolios (e.g. provisions (if any) on collective assessment basis), these provisions are allocated based on the appropriate risk drivers unless otherwise specified in each current national implementation rule.
-This should be the amount of accounting provisions under the current framework (IFRS, US GAAP or others).
+For rows 47 to 62 the items related to the exposures under the standardised approach (SA).
+It should be noted that if any accounting provisions cannot be identified separately between SA and IRB portfolios (e.g. provisions (if any) on collective assessment basis), these provisions are allocated based on the appropriate risk drivers unless otherwise specified in each current national